What’s the Difference? Grout vs. Caulk

 Caulk performs well in angled seams.

-Though grout is generally the best choice for filling joints between tiles in showers or elsewhere, where two tiled shower walls meet, or where a shower wall meets the floor (called “change of plane”), silicone caulk, which is waterproof, can come in handy.
+Grout is generally the best choice for filling joints between tiles in showers or elsewhere. but where two tiled shower walls meet, or where a shower wall meets the floor (called “change of plane”), waterproof silicone caulk (view example on Amazon) comes in mighty handy.
 Grout in these particular seams is more likely to crack due to settling.
 Some tile setters fill these seams with matching color caulk because it’s more flexible should movement occur.
 Others still use grout but switch to an epoxy grout (grout with epoxy added), which makes cracking less likely.

 Caulk is more likely to shrink over time.